 A premium, high-quality digital planner from my digital

-Keep in mind that these are note-taking apps that let you take handwritten notes.
+Keep in mind that these are note-taking apps that let you take handwritten notes on the iPad.
 So, you can use it for schoolwork, journaling, talking meeting notes, proofreading documents, sketching ideas, and more.

 Yes, all 3 apps have the option to print the notes or to share them with your colleagues as PDF files.
 To be productive, I suggest to sync your notes to Evernote too and access them from all devices.